 Maintaining freshness exercise (using the timer):

 Go up in Sirsasana and feel the initial lightness in the head, neck & brain.
 See how the head is not pressurized, the neck is without the feeling of weight and the brain remains in the middle of the skull away from the floor.
-Observe also the mental clarity, alertness and feeling of freedom that goes with this physical lightness.
-As you stay, observe how the head begins to become heavier, the neck begins to feels the weight, the brain begins to gravitate towards the inside of the skull near the floor and the mind becomes clouded, troubled, unintelligent and petty.
+Observe also the mental clarity, alertness, and feeling of freedom that goes with this physical lightness.
+As you stay, observe how the head begins to become heavier, the neck begins to feel the weight, the brain begins to gravitate towards the inside of the skull near the floor and the mind becomes clouded, troubled, unintelligent, and petty.
 Note from the timer how long the fresh pose lasted before it faded.
-Also observe what parts physically failed or changed their positions as the lightness & clarity left.
+Also, observe what parts physically failed or changed their positions as the lightness & clarity left.

 Go up again and attempt to extend the duration of the fresh pose by reinforcing the parts that faded earlier e.g. the shoulder blades.
 See how long the fibers hold their positions and compare the duration to the first attempt.
 When again the fresh pose begins to fade due to the fibers no longer being able to hold, try to regain the freshness by getting the lightness from different fibers e.g. legs

 Moving the blood from the outer buttocks to the inside in Natarajasana.
-In Utthita Trikonasana if you do normally the buttocks is out and the outer buttocks gets the blood circulation.
-When you roll the bottom buttocks from outside in you create a dyke there and make the blood to flow to the front side of that leg which was dry so you flood/soak the dry part.
+In Utthita Trikonasana if you do normally the buttocks are out and the outer buttocks get the blood circulation.
+When you roll the bottom buttocks from outside in you create a dyke there and make the blood flow to the front side of that leg which was dry so you flood/soak the dry part.

-Dykes to make the blood to flow from the wet part to the dry part.
+Dykes to make the blood flow from the wet part to the dry part.

 Extending while Contracting